BenGreenfield825/TinyRobotFriend/README.md

 # TinyRobotFriend
-Tiny robot friend made with an Arduino, D-Pad, OLED screen, and more
+Tiny robot friend made with a Seeed Studio rp2040, D-Pad, OLED screen, and more